huggingface/data-is-better-together/prompt_translation/README.md

 ### Contribute to the translation of prompts

 If there is an existing Argilla effort focused on a language you speak, you can contribute to the translation of prompts.
 You will just need a Hugging Face account to log in to the relevant Space.
-We will add current efforts for translation to this README as they are launched!
-The best way to keep up to date is to join the [Discord channel](https://discord.gg/hugging-face-879548962464493619)
+You can find the current active efforts [here](https://github.com/huggingface/data-is-better-together?tab=readme-ov-file#contribute-translations).
+The best way to keep up to date with everything that is happening is to join the [Discord channel](https://discord.gg/hugging-face-879548962464493619)

 ### Submit your translations